Direxion Daily S&P Biotech Bear 3X ETF (LABD) Expected Move

 Expected move estimates the probable price range for a given period based on at-the-money options pricing.
 It reflects the market consensus for volatility over the selected timeframe.

-Direxion Daily S&P Biotech Bear 3X ETF (LABD) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $30.2M, listed on AMEX, carrying a beta of -3.15 to the broader market.
-The Direxion Daily S&P Biotech Bull and Bear 3X ETFs seek daily investment results, before fees and expenses, of 300%, or 300% of the inverse (or opposite), of the performance of the S&P Biotechnology Select Industry Index. public since 2015-05-28.
+Direxion Daily S&P Biotech Bear 3X ETF (LABD) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $18.7M, listed on AMEX, carrying a beta of -3.18 to the broader market.
+The Direxion Daily S&P Biotech Bull and Bear 3X ETFs are designed to deliver daily investment returns reflecting triple (300%) the performance of the S&P Biotechnology Select Industry Index, or triple its inverse (opposite) performance, before factoring in any fees or expenses. public since 2015-05-28.

 Spot Price